 New Majors Added

-The Bible Seminary became a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: ] having been awarded Candidate Status as a Category III institution by the TRACS Accreditation Commission on April 16, 2019.
-This status is effective for a period of up to five years.
-TRACS is recognized by the United States Department of Education (USDOE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+The Bible Seminary became a member of the Transnational Association of Christian Colleges and Schools (TRACS) by achieving Candidate Status as a Category III institution by the TRACS Accreditation Commission on April 16, 2019.
 Dr. Paul Nyquist, former President of Moody Bible Institute, joined the TBS administration full-time through 2019 as Dean of Graduate programs and Professor of Biblical Preaching, Leadership, and Theology.
 He moved to Adjunct Professor status in January 2020.

 In January 2020, following Dr. Nyquist’s change from full-time to adjunct status, TBS named Dr. Doug Petrovich Dean of the Graduate Programs and Mrs. Carousel Pieterse Director of the Bible Certificate Program.
 In October 2020, TBS renamed the “Licensed Professional” program the “Vocational Ministry Certificate” program, and earned Accredited Status with the Transnational Association of Christian Colleges and Schools (TRACS).

 In 2021, TBS received approval from TRACS to offer Distance Education and became a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).